 5. Read a book to a pet or stuffed animal

 Grab a Spanish book and curl up with a pet or stuffed animal in a cozy spot!
-Find books at your library (ours offers pick-up right now), or print one off with a free trial from Reading A-Z.
+Find books at your library (ours offers pick-up right now), or print one off with a free trial from Reading A-Z. Explore recommended books on a variety of themes here on Bilingual Balance.

 6. Play a simple board game

 Many of the board games we have at our house can be played in Spanish instead of English!
 Candy Land, Chutes & Ladders, Operation, or Sequence for Kids are just a few that we have that we could play using Spanish.
 Many require only numbers and colors vocabulary.
 Grab a board game you have and be creative!
+Check out our favorites in this post: The Best Spanish Board Games for Your Bilingual Family.

 7. Play “Veo veo”